 It was the indigenous Ngöbe communities that first acknowledged that the turtles needed protection.
 In 1995, Rio Caña residents took the first steps towards protecting hawksbills nesting on Chiriquí Beach by forming a community group, the Association for the Protection of the Ngöbe-Buglé Natural Resources (APRORENANB).
 Early turtle conservation efforts were rudimentary, hunting of turtles was only permitted every other year; but this initial effort revealed a community awareness of the responsibility to protect their vulnerable natural resources.

-This program should help protect and recover the hawksbill and leatherback populations of Chiriquí Beach and adjacent nesting sites.
-STC’s work in Panama will build upon an ongoing research project carried out since 1989 by Drs.
+Starting in 2003, STC’s sustained presence monitoring Chiriquí Beach has greatly reduced poaching and other threats, and hawksbill nesting levels are increasing.
+Since then, the program has consisted of intensive monitoring of hawksbill and leatherback sea turtle nesting activity, protection of nesting females and their nests, and public education in the region, building upon an ongoing research project carried out since 1989 by Drs.
 Anne and Peter Meylan (Learn more about the Ecology and Migrations of Marine Turtles in Bocas del Toro Province, Panama Project conducted by Drs.
 Anne and Peter Meylan).

 Project Partner Organizations